Updated: September 29th, 2021

 Wood burning on pallet wood is something to be very careful with.
 It’s impossible to know where it’s been.
 It may be chemically treated wood or it may have been used to transport chemicals.
 Those chemicals could have leaked onto the wood making it unsafe to burn and breathe.
 I have burned pallet wood before, but I use many safety precautions when doing so.

 Second – use a fan.
 A fan should be used when wood burning any type of wood.
 It isn’t safe for someone to breathe in smoke especially if you are going to be burning for hours.
 I use a small battery operated fan that is portable and I can place it very close to my burning area and it sucks the smoke right in and away from my face.

 Third – burn in a well ventilated area.
-I typically burn in my office since it has two huge windows that basically cover one wall.
-I open those up and put another fan in the window to suck the smoke outside.
-The airflow keeps the room clear and keeps me from sitting in a smoke filled room for hours on end.
+I typically burn in my shop with an exhaust, so the smoke is pulled away from my face and out of the room.
+The airflow keeps the room clear and keeps me from sitting in a smoke filled space for hours on end.